SDN controller (software-defined networking controller)

-An SDN controller is an application in a software-defined networking (SDN) architecture that manages flow control for improved network management and application performance.
+A software-defined networking controller is an application in SDN architecture that manages flow control for improved network management and application performance.
 The SDN controller platform typically runs on a server and uses protocols to tell switches where to send packets.

 The controller is the core of a software-defined network.
 It resides between network devices at one end of the network and applications at the other end.
 Any communication between applications and network devices must go through the controller.

 The controller communicates with applications -- such as firewalls or load balancers -- via northbound interfaces.
 The Open Networking Foundation (ONF) created a working group in 2013 focused specifically on northbound APIs and their development.
 The industry never settled on a standardized set, however, largely because application requirements vary so widely.

 The controller talks with individual network devices using a southbound interface, traditionally one like the OpenFlow protocol.
 These southbound APIs enable the controller to configure network devices and choose the optimal network path for application traffic.
 OpenFlow was created by ONF in 2011.